shuklaayush/api/documentation/csv/index.md

 # COVID19-India API

+## Announcement
+We have stopped capturing testing data at a district level.
+Please check the status of the API endpoints below.
 ## CSV

 Sometimes, having files in a spreadsheet format is more useful for analysts and scientists.
 We have provided the files as downloadable csv files as below.